jpraus/floower/README.md

 # Floower

-The most advanced everblooming flower in the world.
+The most advanced flower in the world.
+Electrical & Mechanical flower lamp that blooms with all the colors of rainbow thanks to the set of RGB LEDs.

 https://floower.io